exoplatform/exo-documentation/docs/Manage-Space.rst

 Unlike the banner, you can choose another space avatar only from space **Settings**.

-When scrolling down in the space's activity stream, or applications, you always have the space' avatar, the space name and their applications in the topbar.
+When scrolling down in the space's activity stream, or applications, you always have the space's avatar, the space name and their applications in the topbar.

 .. tip:: By opening a space, the default platform topbar is replaced by the space topbar.